-Massage is an excellent method for improving overall health and musculoskeletal efficiency.
-Massage has a number of beneficial effects on the body and the mind.
+Manual Therapy is an excellent method for improving overall health and musculoskeletal efficiency.
+Manual Therapy has a number of beneficial effects on the body and the mind.
 Some of these include removal of toxins that can build up in the muscles of the body, increased circulation, and increased flexibility in not only the muscles, but also the connective tissue within the body.

-Massage also can help with muscle spasms as well as soft tissue injuries.
+Manual Therapy can also help with muscle spasms as well as soft tissue injuries.
 Increasing the movement and reducing the overall recovery time by helping the body in the healing process.
-In addition, consistent massage has been known to increase balance.
+In addition, consistent Manual Therapy has been known to increase balance.

 Adjustments, or manipulation as they’re sometimes referred to is the minor movement of vertebrae in the spine.
 The objective of this movement is to realign vertebrae that have moved out of place for a number of reasons ranging from normal daily activity to trauma such as a car accident.